DIMSI-IS/BackROLL/README.md

 Use Bash to run the download-and-run one-liner of your choice.
 You will be guided through the setup of the components and some accounts.
 To use your own OpenID provider or database please prepare your credentials.

 After the setup process, the containers will be starting.
+The default database initialization lasts approximately one minute.
 Then open your host address in a web browser to access the Backroll’s UI.

 #### Latest release